SumoPikmin/Evaluating-Cultural-Diversity-in-Text-to-Image-Models/README.md

-## Code for Evaluating Cultural Diversity in Text-to-Image Models (Bachelor Thesis Project)
+## Evaluating Cultural Diversity in Text-to-Image Models (Bachelor Thesis Project)
 T2I models have made impressive progress, but often fail to reflect cultural diversity.
 Existing benchmarks rely on simple, English-centric prompts, overlooking the complexity of people, places, and their interactions in diverse cultural contexts.
 To address this, we introduce a new benchmark for evaluating cultural knowledge in T2I models, featuring:

 1) A scalable pipeline to extract and refine cultural concepts from Wikipedia using large language models (LLMs) and human validation.